-Brain Hemorrhage - Medical Malpractice Lawyer Canada
+Brain Hemorrhage Lawyers - Medical Malpractice Compensation Claim

 A brain hemorrhage is a serious injury that causes bleeding to develop inside of the skull.
-This type of bleeding can be spontaneous as the result of a broken blood vessel or aneurysm, or because of a traumatic brain injury (TBI).
+This type of bleeding can be spontaneous as the result of a broken blood vessel or aneurysm or because of a traumatic brain injury (TBI).
 There are other types of hemorrhages that can develop, which are referred to as extra axial.
 This means they develop inside of the boney part of the brain, also known as the cranium, but not within the actual brain tissue.
 Extra axial hemorrhages can be subarachnoid, epidural, and subdural.

 Hemorrhages that occur in the brain tissue are referred to as intra axial hemorrhages, and are classified as one of the following: intraventricular hemorrhages, or intraparenchymal hemorrhages.
 Intraventricular hemorrhages develop in the spaces of the brain tissue that are filled with fluid.
 Intraparenchymal hemorrhages develop within the brain tissue itself.
 These types of brain bleeds are officially classified as strokes, and should be regarded as serious brain injuries.
 Unfortunately, the mortality rates for these types of hemorrhages are high and average about forty percent.